 G5Demo currently supports two Swedish aerospace manufacturing technology centers: Linköping-based COMPRASER, which focuses on composites, and Innovatum (Trollhättan, Sweden), which focuses on metals.

-GKN acquired Volvo Aero (Trollhättan, Sweden) in 2012 and was scheduled to complete integration by year-end 2013, becoming GKN Aerospace Engine Systems.
-A second Swedish facility is GKN Aerospace Applied Composites AB (ACAB) in Linköping — with approximately 70 employees and annual turnover of 130,000 Swedish Krona (SEK) or $20 million U.S. — which produces a wide range of products, from filament wound drive shafts, pressure vessels and missile components to resin transfer molded (RTMd) below-deck missile exhaust channels for Visby corvettes (73m/240-ft stealth Swedish Navy ships) to aerospace engine and structural components.
+GKN Aerospace acquired Trollhättan-baed Volvo Aero in 2012 and has integrated the company to form GKN Aerospace Engine Systems.
+GKN’s second Swedish facility is GKN Aerospace Applied Composites AB (ACAB) in Linköping, with 70 employees and an annual turnover of 130,000 Swedish Krona (SEK) or $20 million.
+The latter produces a wide range of products, from filament-wound driveshafts, pressure vessels and missile components to resin transfer molded (RTM) below-deck missile exhaust channels for Visby-class corvettes (73m/240-ft stealth ships that serve Sweden’s Navy) to aerospace engine and structural components.

 GKN Aerospace will contribute innovative manufacturing technologies and advanced materials to the project, reportedly enabling lightweight, state-of-the-art engine structures that then can be validated in the full-sized aero-engines that will function as the project’s demonstrators.
 Through G5Demo, GKN Aerospace will support Sweden-based universities, research centers and small-/medium-sized enterprises, introducing them to international collaboration and working with them to realize and assess a variety of new technologies and processes.